 Most Amazon sellers and brands are better off working with micro-influencers, though.
 Here’s why:

 Working with influencers can get very expensive depending on who you choose.
-Most influencers are generally affordable, however, particularly micro-influencers.
-This is what they normally charge, depending on the platform:
+Most influencers are generally affordable.
+This is what nano- and micro-influencers normally cost, depending on the platform:

 A sponsored post from a micro-influencer can really help boost Amazon sales.
 Micro-influencers have social media’s biggest celebrities beat.
-Those with around 1,000 followers have 85% higher engagement than those with around 100,000 followers.
+Those with around 1,000 followers have a higher engagement rate than those with over 100,000 followers.

-Micro-influencers tend to be more niched, so their followers are also quite niched.
-You can therefore find at least one who already has a following of the exact audience demographic you want to target.
+Micro-influencers tend to be more niched, and so are their followers.
+You can therefore find at least one personality who already has a following of the exact audience demographic you wish to target.

 This audience will be highly engaged on that topic, and the influencer will be an expert in that chosen niche.
-The audience also trusts them because of the relationship they have.
+Users also trust them because of the relationship they’ve built over the years.

 How TikTok Can Increase Brand Awareness and Amazon Sales